 Struggling to live your life with purpose?

-Then roll out of bed, get dressed and try to eat something before you hit the ground running.
+Then roll out of bed, get dressed, and try to eat something before you hit the ground running.

-You get to work by any means you can, (stopping to grab your coffee on the way), find your way to your super BOSS cubicle, turn on your laptop and stare blankly at the screen of 50 emails you haven’t read, while you think to yourself:
+Next, you find your way to your super BOSS cubicle, turn on your laptop and stare blankly at the screen of 50 emails you haven’t read.

 What am I doing here?

 It feels like your only purpose is to work, eat, and pay the bills.

 These 5 tips for finding your purpose every day simply by living your life will help you enjoy life a little more!

 Take Care of Your Basic Needs to Be Happy

 Your body has 60 trillion cells to take care of.

 Your brain suffers if you are not feeding your body what it needs to function at optimal levels.